 Monitoring Request Status

-Use GET /prod/v1/deployments/{deployment_id}/requests/{request_id}/status to check the current state of a queued or running job.
+GET /prod/v1/deployments/{deployment_id}/requests/{request_id}/status Use this endpoint to check the current state of a queued or running job.
 Poll this endpoint periodically for updates on progress.

 Request Example